Benefits of group insurance plans

 Disclaimer

-- ^ Tax benefits under the policy are subject to conditions and other provisions of the Income Tax Act, 1961.
-Taxes, if any, will be charged extra as per prevailing rates.
-Tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details
+- ^ Tax benefits under the policy are subject to conditions prescribed under Section 123 (read with Schedule XV ,Sr. No. 1, 2 & 4 ), Section 126 , Section 11 (read with Schedule II, Sr. No. 2 ), Section 202 and other applicable provisions and schedules of the Income Tax Act, 2025.
+Applicable taxes, if any, will be charged as per prevailing rates.
+Tax laws are subject to change from time to time.
+Customers are advised to consult their tax advisor for details

 - ICICI Pru Group Term Plus - .
 ICICI Pru Group Unit Linked Employee Benefit Plan – .
 ICICI Pru Group Suraksha Plus – .
 ICICI Pru Immediate Annuity Plan – .
 ICICI Pru Group Unit Linked Superannuation – .
 ICICI Pru Group Suraksha Plus Superannuation – .
 ICICI Pru Group Nischit Aay Yojna – .
 ICICI Pru Group Unit Linked Superannuation Plus.
 UIN.
 105L200V01.
 ICICI Pru Group Non-Linked Accidental Death and Disability Rider UIN:.
 ICICI Pru Group Non-Linked Critical Illness Rider.
 UIN: .